algosup/2024-2025-project-1-fpga-team-8/documents/technical_specifications/technical_specifications.md

 - button 3 -> decrease X
 - button 4 -> increase X

+By pressing all four button at the same time the game will reset to its orginal state, including:
+- The frog's position,
+- The level number,
+- The number of lives,
+- The lilypads' states.

 Finally, the 4 buttons are subject to a side-effect called "boucing".
 The boucing is a common problem of physical switches, when you are pressing a button, two metal parts connect to let electricty pass, the contact is not made instantly, in the span of 1 millisecond, multiple contacts are made which in turn distort the desired result by repeatedly turning on and off.

 Here is the representation of a boucing: